anonymous-author-coder/ClassEval-T-Code-Translation-Evaluation-Dataset/README.md

 Additionally, we further validated the impact of context window limitations by tokenizing all input programs and their expected output programs (where the expected output refers to the ground truth sample in the target language, as the optimal output for LLMs is the target language's ground truth sample).
 The detailed results can be found in Table A.
 ![91bfa068379980d00ecb418fee55284](https://github.com/user-attachments/assets/0497c01a-4b74-4b77-b886-bcfbf3891ad7)

+### RQ3 (Dependency Awareness): To what extent can LLMs translate code dependent on other contexts in class-level code translation?

+Class-level code translation involves frequent and diverse dependencies on fields, methods, and libraries, while properly importing and leveraging contextual dependencies during class-level code translation is critical to make the translated programs of high readability and maintainability.
+Hence, we investigate the above ability of LLMs in this RQ.

 ### RQ4 (Failed Cases Analysis): What kinds of errors do LLMs make, and how frequently?

 To address RQ4, we provide a manual evaluation tool that allows users to examine the accuracy of translated code.
 This tool assesses whether translation errors are present, helping researchers identify common error types in LLM code translation.